MA Fashion Design Management

 Please include bibliography and referencing.

 Your proposal should be no more than 500 words (excluding research sources and bibliography).
-It should:

 You should include: